survivorzik/chatbot-langchain-flask/README.md

-# Langchain ChatBot Project using Flask-ChromaDB-Langchain-OpenAI
+# Langchain ChatBot Project using Flask-ChromaDB-Langchain-OpenAI-React.JS

 Welcome to the Awesome ChatBot project!
 This repository houses the code for a powerful chatbot with an interactive user interface.
 By following the steps below, you'll have the backend and frontend components up and running in no time.